mangelesc/mangelesc/README.md

 ### Hi there 👋

-- :computer: I’m currently working as a *FrontEnd developer and designer* for a instership
+- :computer: I’m currently working as a *FrontEnd developer and Web designer*

 - 🌱 I’m a junior *Web Developer*